-To make matters worse, we have the most expensive health care in the world, spending 48 percent more than the next highest-spending country, Norway.
+To make matters worse, we have the most expensive health care in the world, spending the most per capita in health care than any other industrialized nation, 138% more than the average OECD Nation, 20% and 50% more than the next two highest OECD Nations of Luxemburg and Switzerland.
 And we spend twice as much in the private sector in relationship to our country's total health care expenditure as the next highest country, Switzerland.
 Despite this, the United States has an infant mortality rate which is higher than the average OECD Nation.
-This may be partiality due to variations in reporting; however, the US infant mortality rate is higher than Canada and Nordic Countries which have similar methods of reporting.
+This may be partiality due to variations in reporting; however, the US infant mortality rate is higher than Canada and Nordic Countries which have similar methods of reporting.4